Paris,

 - Vision of future farming systems

-- ICT- technologies, equipment and know-how for integrated and sustainable land-
+- ICT- technologies, equipment and know-how for integrated and sustainable land- and farm-management

 - ICT as enabler for future sustainable rural business